-The TCF² is available as a central contact for questions on the topic of food fraud.
-For this purpose we use the network of more than 80 locations worldwide.
+The TCF² is available as a central contact for questions on the topic of food fraud and authenticity questions of food.
+For this purpose we use the network of more than 90 locations worldwide.
 This enables us to be close to our customers without having to forego comprehensive analytical capabilities.

-TCF² offers analysis with state-of-the-art measuring instruments to prove the authenticity of your products and to detect food fraud.
+TCF² offers analysis with state-of-the-art measuring instruments to prove the authenticity of your products and to detect food fraud or non-authentic food.